How To Create a Travel Rewards Credit Card Strategy for Families How To Create a Travel Rewards Credit Card Strategy for Families

 El Cid La Ceiba Beach Hotel, Riviera Maya, Mexico.
 Credit: Choice Hotels

-Similar to airline credit cards, families won't need each adult to have the same card or a card that offers the same perks.
+Similar to airline credit cards, families won't need each adult to have the same card.
 Even if you've booked multiple rooms to accommodate your family, each room under your loyalty number will qualify for the same perks.
-That means only one parent will need to pursue elite status with a particular rewards program, so all of your family's stays should be booked in that person's name to attain status faster and enjoy the benefits it offers.
+That means only one partner will need to pursue elite status with a particular rewards program.
+That way everyone can enjoy the perks as long as you're traveling together.

 Best hotel credit card perks

 The best hotel credit card perk might be, hands-down, elite status.
-That's because elite status is traditionally only earned by staying at a particular hotel brand so many times a year — such as 50 or 60 nights.
-But with a credit card, you earn just by being a cardholder and paying an annual fee.
+Elite status is traditionally only earned by staying at a particular hotel brand so many times a year — such as 50 or 60 nights.
+But with the right credit card, you can earn elite status just by being a cardholder and paying an annual fee.

 Related: All Hotel Elite Status Match & Fast Track Opportunities